Whitmore Lake, Michigan: Harvest Festival

 The Whitmore Lake Harvest Festival is a two-day event that occurs annually at the end of September, and was first established in 2007.
 The primary function of the 2009 Harvest Festival was to adopt a pet or donate money towards that cause.

 Michigan Pond Hockey Classic

 The Michigan Pond Hockey Classic is an annual adult pond hockey tournament held on Whitmore Lake.
 Established in 2008, the event raises funds for families and schools to support youth participation in athletics.

 Education

-The community is served by Whitmore Lake Public Schools.
+Within Washtenaw County, all portions of the CDP are in the Whitmore Lake Public Schools school district.
+Within Livingston County, a portion of the CDP is in the Whitmore Lake district, while other parts are in the South Lyon Community Schools and the Brighton Area Schools school districts.

 The Whitmore Lake High School Trojans are members of the Tri-County Conference.